 The costs and expenses that are used in the calculation are explicit costs of running or operating the business.
-The costs or expenses that go into the calculation of the accounting profit are – Raw materials, labor costs, such as wages, Production costs, Transportation costs and Sales and marketing costs.
-The revenue sources include – sale of goods and services, rental income, interest, dividend, and more.
+The costs or expenses that go into the calculation of the accounting profit are – Raw materials, labor costs, such as wages, Production costs, Transportation costs, and Sales and marketing costs.
+The revenue sources include – the sale of goods and services, rental income, interest, dividends, and more.

 Unlike accounting principles, the economic profit is in accordance with the economic principles.
-Moreover, it also takes into account implicit costs, which are the cost of using the resources that the company owns.
-For example, buildings, Plant and equipment, and more.
+Moreover, it also considers implicit costs, which are the cost of using the resources that the company owns—for example, buildings, Plant and equipment, and more.

-We can say that economic profit is the profit that a business makes after factoring opportunity cost or alternative uses of the company’s resources.
-For example, if a company foregoes project A and chooses project B. Then the economic profit would be the accounting profit plus how much more or less profit does the company makes by going for project B over project A.
+We can say that economic profit is the profit that a business makes after factoring opportunity costs or alternative uses of the company’s resources.
+For example, if a company foregoes project A and chooses project B., Then, the economic profit would be the accounting profit plus how much more or less profit does the company makes by going for project B over project A.

 Accounting profit vs Economic profit

 Accounting profit is the net income after deducting total expenses (explicit) from the total revenue.
-On the other hand, Economic profit is the surplus after deducting opportunity cost and implicit costs as well.
+On the other hand, Economic profit is the surplus after deducting opportunity costs and implicit costs as well.